daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 <p align="center"> <img src="/posts/blog_AI_image_3.jpg"/ width = "500" height = "260"> </p>

-<h1 align="center">Photo by Uriel SC on unsplash: https://unsplash.com/photos/11KDtiUWRq4</h1>
+<body align="center">Photo by Uriel SC on unsplash: https://unsplash.com/photos/11KDtiUWRq4</body>
 <br><br>

 This post will explore the similarities (and some of the differences) between technology startups and AI-powered digital transformation.
 The intended audience includes data practitioners (DS, DE, etc.), technologists, and business executives - as both technical and non-technical roles touch AI strategy.